How to Avoid the Potty Power Battles With Your Toddler

 Language that's NOT helpful in setting up rules and prompting to go pee:

-(These are examples of battle words that tend to bring on power battles with kids.)
+(These are examples of power battle words that tend to bring on toddler power battles faster than you can say macaroni.)

 Here's another example of what kind of language can bring on an instant spurt of toddler behavior: